 Pregnant women – 27 mg

 Women 50 and older – 8 mg

 These recommendations will be almost as twice as high for vegans and vegetarians.
-Why so?

-Non-heme (plantbased food) iron is not absorbed as well as the animal source.
+Non-heme (plant-based food) iron is not absorbed as well as the animal source.

 To improve absorption, it is recommended to consume iron-rich foods with foods rich in Vitamin C. For example, if you are eating lentils, make them with tomato sauce which contains both iron and vitamin C ;).
 Or morning oatmeal with fresh orange juice.